 - Terms and Conditions: This section is for legal purposes to protect your business and employees.
 It should include details of the contract, warranty information, limitations of liability, and more.

 - Contact Details: After you have wowed your potential new clients with a detailed and professional proposal, be sure to include your contact information in an easy-to-find place.
 This could be the first page, past page, or within the header or footer of each page of your proposal.

 - Customization: Your proposal should always include the basics, such as finances.
 Never forget that customizing each solar proposal and making your potential clients feel like you’ve taken the time to put together something just for them can be the personal touch needed to make them feel more confident in choosing you.

 To learn more details, schedule a quick demo to go over Sales Mode live.

 Beyond the solar proposal

-One way of building trust is to engage in the local community.
-Baker Solar is engaged with local charities, such as the San Diego Food Bank and Habitat for Humanity in the Orange County area.
+One way of building trust is to engage with the local community.
+For example, Baker Solar is engaged with local charities, such as the San Diego Food Bank and Habitat for Humanity in the Orange County area.
 Partnerships will help establish the presence of a solar installer in a neighborhood.